eZmaxinc/eZmax-SDK-go/docs/SystemconfigurationResponse.md

 ### NewSystemconfigurationResponse

-`func NewSystemconfigurationResponse(pkiSystemconfigurationID int32, fkiSystemconfigurationtypeID int32, sSystemconfigurationtypeDescriptionX string, eSystemconfigurationNewexternaluseraction FieldESystemconfigurationNewexternaluseraction, eSystemconfigurationLanguage1 FieldESystemconfigurationLanguage1, eSystemconfigurationLanguage2 FieldESystemconfigurationLanguage2, eSystemconfigurationEzsign FieldESystemconfigurationEzsign, bSystemconfigurationEzsignpersonnal bool, bSystemconfigurationSspr bool, ) *SystemconfigurationResponse`
+`func NewSystemconfigurationResponse(pkiSystemconfigurationID int32, fkiSystemconfigurationtypeID int32, sSystemconfigurationtypeDescriptionX string, eSystemconfigurationNewexternaluseraction FieldESystemconfigurationNewexternaluseraction, eSystemconfigurationLanguage1 FieldESystemconfigurationLanguage1, eSystemconfigurationLanguage2 FieldESystemconfigurationLanguage2, bSystemconfigurationEzsignpersonnal bool, bSystemconfigurationSspr bool, ) *SystemconfigurationResponse`

 NewSystemconfigurationResponse instantiates a new SystemconfigurationResponse object This constructor will assign default values to properties that have it defined,